ddm999/gt-modding-hub/docs/ps2/gt4/volume.md

 If you haven't already, extract the `.iso` file using [7-Zip](https://www.7-zip.org/) or by any other means.
 You should be able to see a `GT4.VOL` file.

+!!! warning
+    `.iso` files for already modded games may fail to extract with generic tools: try using [UltraISO](https://www.ultraiso.com/) if encountering an error when extracting the `.iso` with 7-Zip.
+(As mentioned later, UltraISO is a paid product, so acquire it however you want.)

 Using `GT4FS`, extract the volume file as such

 ``` markdown title="Extracting GT4.VOL"